-Students who declare a social work major will be assigned a faculty advisor in the BSW Program.
+Students who declare the social work major will be assigned a faculty advisor in the BSW Program.
 Students are encouraged to meet with their advisor on a regular basis during the school year.
 After completing a series of pre-program foundation courses, declared majors can apply for admission into the BSW Program.
 Acceptance into the BSW Program is a prerequisite to enrolling in core social work courses.
-Once an application has been approved, declared social work majors then become social work majors who have been formally accepted into the program.
+Once an application has been approved, declared social work majors then become formally accepted into the program.